DeepwaterExploration/legacydocs/README.md

 ## Developing

-The MyST-Markdown vscode extension is recommended for development
+The MyST-Markdown vscode extension is recommended for development.

 1. Clone the project: `git clone https://github.com/DeepwaterExploration/DeepwaterExplorationDocs.git`
 2. cd to the docs directory: `cd DeepwaterExplorationDocs/docs`